 Before the demonstration versions of social login with Facebook and Twitter may be used, it is necessary to

 For production servers, it is necessary to create the cloud services necessary to provide social login.

-Create tags to use for the engage and enablement tutorials, using the tag namespace of
+Create tags so you can use them for the engage tutorials, using the tag namespace of

 Use the Tagging console to create the following tags: